 An 11-month-old baby has a lot of energy!
 Much more energy than judgement…

-At 11 months, our daughter fell when she was trying to pull herself up to standing, holding on to the TV.
+When she was 11 months old, our daughter fell while trying to pull herself up to a standing position, holding on to the TV.
 She crashed into a sharp corner with her eyebrow.
 Poor girl!

 If your baby is moving around, these are busy times!
 Safety is important as well as watching your baby more or less all the time.
 But no matter how hard you try, your baby is likely to get a little bit hurt from time to time.
 Try to minimize the risks.